tdm/repo-tools/README.md

 work, the git *committer date* may reflect when commits are uploaded for review rather than when they are actually introduced into the project.

+## repo-archive

+Backup and restore local repo state.
+This is useful for minimizing time and space required to backup and restore repo trees for routine backups, transferring between computers, upgrading drives, etc.

+Archives can be directories, which can then be managed using standard Unix tools like **tar(1)**, or they can be zip files.